eSentire/grape/samples/demo02/README.md

 # demo02
-This directory contains another demo that is fully contained but this one is a bit more realistic than `demo01` because it shows how to populate the database and construct a dashboard from real data.
+This demo is a bit more realistic than `demo01` because it shows how to populate the database and construct a dashboard from CSV data.

 It does this by creating a grape system on host port 4410 that reads data from the associated database managed by the `demo02pg` container and displays it in the grafana server container: `demo2gr`.

-The goal is to help you create your own grape systems using real data.

 The demo is run by executing the `run.sh` script.
 That script first creates the grafana and postgres servers: `demo02gr` and `demo02pg`